-In the following Q and A, RSM’s Nathaniel Ruey, an RSM risk advisory services partner, shares his insights on important areas to focus on related to the third-party contract compliance audit.
+In the following Q and A, RSM’s Nate Ruey, an RSM risk consulting partner, shares his insights on important areas to focus on related to the third-party contract compliance audit.

 Why are third-party vendor royalty audits important, especially for businesses in the life sciences industry?

 Life sciences companies excel at innovation, but frequently require a third party to help realize the commercialization, production and distribution of their final products.
 These key relationships are often bound by mutually agreed upon contracts to ensure adherence to variable revenue and expense structures.
 These agreements regularly include a right-to-audit clause within the contract.
-It’s important for life sciences businesses to monitor the third-party obligations and exercise that right to ensure that contractual agreements are being met.
+As part of an organization’s third-party risk management plan, it’s important for life sciences businesses to monitor the third-party obligations and exercise that right to ensure that contractual agreements are being met.
 Failure to do so could translate into thousands or even millions of additional dollars lost due to mathematical errors, misinterpretation of agreement language, new or missing products not appropriately reported, or sometimes, unfortunately, intentional understatement.

 What are key triggers to prompt a contract compliance audit?

-If over time you realize your life sciences business isn’t receiving regular payments from your third party, there are irregularities or deviations from expectations, the payments are consistently late or the amounts received are decreasing, these are significant triggers to conduct a contract compliance audit.
+If over time you realize your life sciences business isn’t receiving regular payments from your third party or appears to be overbilled, there are irregularities or deviations from expectations, the payments are consistently late or the amounts received are decreasing, these are significant triggers to conduct a contract compliance audit.
 Other concern areas that might warrant an audit could include:

 - Undergoing an acquisition, either on your business’ end or your third party’s end